stephenberry/glaze/docs/chrono.md

 | libc++ (Clang), MSVC STL | `steady_clock` | numeric count, supported by every format |
 | libstdc++ (GCC) | `system_clock` | ISO 8601 string, only in the formats that support `system_clock::time_point` |

 Because the alias makes the two types *identical*, Glaze cannot give them different behavior.
-The practical consequence is that a type containing an `hrc::time_point` can compile on one platform and fail on another: under libstdc++ it is a `system_clock::time_point`, which BEVE, YAML, CSV, and JSONB do not support (see [Format Support](#format-support)).
+The practical consequence is that a type containing an `hrc::time_point` can compile on one platform and fail on another: under libstdc++ it is a `system_clock::time_point`, which BEVE, CSV, and JSONB do not support (see [Format Support](#format-support)).

 Prefer naming the clock you actually mean: